Pikeras72/LegofyNet/README.md

 -   Add a 'Terms of Service & Privacy Policy' section in the nav bar. ([#40](https://github.com/Pikeras72/LegofyNet/issues/40))
 -   Allow only pdf or jpg elements to be dragged or selected to generate model images. ([#41](https://github.com/Pikeras72/LegofyNet/issues/41))
 -   Check which image the model takes as input. ([#42](https://github.com/Pikeras72/LegofyNet/issues/42))

+#### <Update [07/09/2024]>

+**Version 0.7** is now available!
+New changes added:

+-   The website logo has changed, new look 😎!
+-   New images and animations added to the main page on each button.
+-   Now only .png and .jpg files are allowed as input to the model.
+-   The issue where the canvas was storing the other previously generated images has been fixed and now only saves the last generated image.
+-   A bug was detected that generates an error when not selecting an input file, but it was corrected in this issue: ([#47](https://github.com/Pikeras72/LegofyNet/issues/47))

+ Weak points:

+-   The fonts and decorations of the website are very default, they could be improved considerably.

+Future Improvements:

+-   Improve fonts and decoration of texts. ([#49](https://github.com/Pikeras72/LegofyNet/issues/49))

 [Go up⬆️](#top)